 This dimension describes how the individual approaches uncertain or risky situations.
 Some people seem to be natural risk takers, while others tend to be more cautious and careful.
 Most people tend to fluctuate between avoiding and taking risks, depending on the situation.
-A more bold individual is comfortable presenting creative solutions to difficult or unusual problems.
+A more cautious individual will prefer to present solutions that are supported by a proven track record.